 Contact speakers early and often through personal emails with follow up phone calls.
 And if it’s a live event, consider having an emergency back-up speaker.

 Modern platforms make it possible to run a large-scale event with minimal manpower.
 You’ll need tools for promotion, managing tickets, follow-up surveys, payments, chatrooms and, of course, video delivery.
+You'll also want a dedicated event website or landing page depending on the duration of your event and your exisiting toolset you may need to look at a dedicated web hosting service.

 To plan and execute your event, look to programs such as Slack with public and private communication channels that can be used before, during and after.